inokawa/virtua/README.md

 #### React Server Components (RSC) support

 This library is marked as a Client Component.
-You can render RSC as children of VList or WVList.
+You can render RSC as children of `VList`, `Virtualizer` or `WindowVirtualizer`.

 ```tsx
 // page.tsx in App Router of Next.js